GAME RESULTGame Result

 Kominato, who replaced Naito, is a center back by profession, and he was able to strengthen the defense in one-on-one situations.
 However, a reassessment of the strategy of "going for goals to win" became necessary.

-Endure with everyone's high concentration and expect a TUTO's shot
+Endure and withstand with everyone's high concentration, and hope for TUTO's one shot

 Despite the unexpected expulsion of Naito, Tokyo managed to keep the first half score at 0.
 In the second half, they aimed to unify their consciousness by encouraging each other from behind and pushing forward as a team, and took to the pitch.